NVIDIA/aistore/cli/resources/daeclu.md

 `ais show node [DAEMON_ID]`

-Shows details about `DAEMON_ID`.
+Show details about `DAEMON_ID`.
 If `DAEMON_ID` is omitted, shows details about the current primary proxy and all targets in the cluster.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |